 Internode encryption

 Mission Control can manage and orchestrate internode encryption for DataStax Enterprise (DSE), Hyper-Converged Database (HCD), and Apache Cassandra® clusters.
 Mission Control also supports using a root Certificate Authority (CA) that you provide.
 In this case, Mission Control uses an existing certificate issuer referenced in the cluster definition.
-When create a new Mission Control cluster, Mission Control generates a new certificate for each node and signs it with the cluster’s root CA. It next generates the keystore and truststore for each node and configures the cluster to use them.
+When you create a new Mission Control cluster, Mission Control generates a new certificate for each node and signs it with the cluster’s root CA. Mission Control then generates the keystore and truststore for each node and configures the cluster to use them.

 For more information about managing certificates and CAs, see Manage Mission Control certificate and certificate authority (CA) expiration.